LegitSoulja/DocWriter-PHP/README.md

 */
 $element = \DocWriter\DocWriter::createTag("div", array("class"=>"container"));

-// You can add a child DocElement, as innerHTML for a element, for example.
+// You can add a child DocElement, as innerHTML for an element, for example.
 $element->addChild(\DocWriter\DocWriter::createTag("h2",array("style"=>"color:red"),"Hey"));

 // Dynamically add a attribute